tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 ---

-#### Engaged/Next to

-In a battle, each combatant is either engaged (locked in combat with one or more enemies) or unengaged (free).
-When two allies are engaged with the same enemy, they are considered next to each other.

----

 ### Movement and Melee

 The combat system cares about movement and position, but only in simple/approximate terms.
 It emphasizes where people are and who's fighting whom.

----

 #### Free

 By default, characters in a battle are free.
 They can move freely, use ranged attacks, engage in battle, etc. If they try to move past a free enemy, however, that foe usually has the option to intercept them.

----

 #### Engaged